Asymptotic stability for non-equicontinuous Markov semigroups: Introduction

 \section{Introduction}

-In this note, we are mainly concerned with the \emph{asymptotic stability} of Markov-Feller semigroups in continuous time.
-Specifically, we adopt the notion of \emph{asymptotic equicontinuity condition}, introduced by Jaroszewska\cite{J2013}, or the \emph{eventual continuity}, by Gong and Liu\cite{GL2015}, to work as a necessary condition for the asymptotic stability.
+This paper mainly centers on the \emph{asymptotic stability} (also known as the \textit{weak mixing}, see \cite[Section 11.2]{DPZ2014}) of Markov-Feller semigroups.
+Specifically, we adopt the notion of \emph{asymptotic equicontinuity condition}, introduced by Jaroszewska \cite{J2013}, or the \emph{eventual continuity}, by the first and third author of the present paper \cite{GL2015} (see Definition \ref{Def eventual continuity}), to work as a necessary condition for the asymptotic stability.
 In fact, these two notions are formulated almost simultaneously, and mathematically equivalent.
-We adopt the name of eventual continuity for simplicity, which depicts the feature that a uniquely ergodic semigroup may behave sensitively in initial data, and is evidently weaker than the \emph{e-property}, i.e. equicontinuity.
+We adopt the name of eventual continuity for simplicity, which depicts the feature that a uniquely ergodic semigroup may behave sensitively in initial data, and is evidently weaker than the \emph{e-property} (see Definition \ref{Def e-property}), i.e. equicontinuity.
 The eventual continuity is a reasonable and essential tool to deal with non-equicontinuous semigroups.
-In 2006, Lasota and Szarek developed the lower bound technique for the \emph{e-processes} (i.e. Markov processes with the e-property), to formulate a criterion for the existence of an invariant measure\cite{LS2006,S2006}.
-Since then, the e-property has turned out to play a valuable role in studying ergodicity.
-However, since the e-property requires some uniform estimates in a neighborhood of each point, it does not hold true for general cases, or even if it does, it may be cumbersome to verify, see discussion in \cite{NJG2017,KS2018}.
-Instead, we provide a new criterion of asymptotic stability by virtue of the eventual continuity (see Theorem \ref{Thm 1} below), which extends \cite[Corollary 5.4]{SW2012} from the e-processes to eventually continuous semigroups.
-In particular, we provide nontrivial examples with randomness, which are not the e-processes.